 Bunion Spacers: A Brief Reprieve

-Toe spacers or bunion splints provide quick, interim relief, especially after bunion surgery when the ligaments, tendons, and soft tissues are healing.
-Choose soft spacers that comfortably fit inside your shoes.
-Remember, though, that these spacers offer temporary relief and don't tackle the underlying issue.
+Toe spacers or bunion splints can provide short-term comfort, particularly after bunion surgery when your ligaments, tendons, and soft tissues are healing.
+Opt for soft spacers that fit comfortably in your shoes.
+Keep in mind that while they offer temporary relief, they don't address the root cause of the problem.

 Taping Technique

 Using bunion tape can ease pain by correctly aligning the joint and lessening bunion pressure.
-This method realigns the big toe, taking off the strain from the first metatarsal joint.
+This method realigns the big toe, removing the strain from the first metatarsal joint.
 For a demonstration, please refer to the video on the right.

 Warm Epsom Salt Soaks